 Nothing is Working!
-What Now?

 If you are unable to clear the clogged drain on your own, it could be that the root of the problem is too deep.
 A pipe in the septic system might be collapsing, or there could be a larger obstruction than just food.
-In these instances, it is important that you call on the services of a professional plumber.
+In these instances, it is important that you call on the services of a professional.

 Norway Septic Inc. is a service oriented company dedicated to providing excellent septic tank cleaning and septic tank pumping services to homeowners and business owners in the Michiana area.
 We take pride in doing the job that others leave behind. ” Our motto stands, “they pump, we clean!”

 With over 40 years of experience, we know septic systems and can handle just about any septic emergency, including a clogged drain or septic line.
 Call us if you suspect that there are any problems with your system.